 - Remove snow after every storm – The last way to keep your living space safe from ice dam damage is by removing heavy snow before any ice dam forms at all.
 Keep up with regular roof snow removal after every storm to avoid ice damming each time.

-Prevent Ice Dams and Protect Your Home
+The Best Way to Prevent Ice Dams and Protect Your Home

 Are you tired of dealing with recurring ice dam issues each winter?
 Well, you’re in luck.
 Here at First American Roofing & Siding, we specialize in all aspects of residential roofing.
 Whether you need to get rid of ice dam formations right now or want to address things like air leakage and inadequate roof ventilation, we’re here to help.